- VMS was first released 1977-10-25 for the 32-bit VAX-11/780

 (very primitive line editor at the same level as TECO which was first used by DEC on early PDP machines)

-(literally is a video screen version of 'ed')
+(a video screen version of 'ed')

 available from x-windows, CDE, KDE (Linux), or Gnome